RReverser/duktape/doc/buffers.rst

 Implementation notes
 --------------------

-* Share Duktape.Buffer exotic behavior for indices and "length".

 * Representation must point to a plain buffer and also needs internal slice offset/length properties to implement slice semantics.
 Slices must be